All American Television: History

 All American's roots trace back to 1967 where Anthony J. Scotti was a fledgling actor who was famous for playing "Tony Polar" in the movie Valley of the Dolls.
 After that, Scotti found his life as an actor boring.
 He told Forbes magazine, "I had come to the conclusion that acting was the most boring God-awful thing a human being could do."
 He then quit his acting career in 1971 to pursue a career in music.
 At the time, he was named senior vice president of MGM's record division.
 Three years later, he teamed up with his brother Ben to create Scotti Brothers Records, a music marketing company that produced the success of artists such as Electric Light Orchestra, Survivor, and "Weird Al" Yankovic.

 In 1979, the Scotti Brothers entered the television business by producing the pop music show America's Top 10, hosted by popular radio DJ Casey Kasem.
 Two years later, the show's popularity led the Scotti Brothers and Syd Vinnedge, a veteran of TV and radio advertising, to found New York-based All American Television.
 The new company was named after Anthony Scotti's success as a football player in high school.
 Former employees of Gold Key Media would be migrated into the company.

 In 1982, All American hired George Back, the founder of a small television syndicator in New York who brought Joe Kovacs with him into the company.
-In 1983, it picked up a program that offered, America's Choice.
+In 1983, it entered into a joint venture with fellow New York-based syndicators MG Films and Perin Enterprises (later to merge as MG Perin) to distribute The Dance Show, produced by WSB-TV in Atlanta, and picked up another program hosted by Casey Kasem named America's Choice.
 Also that year, Alexy Klucar had to join the company, who served as administrative director of the studio, and Don Golden, who was formerly executive of Golden West Television, joined All American Television as sales executive.
 In 1985, All American went public and began trading as a pink sheet on the over-the-counter (OTC) market.
 Later, the company joined the New York Stock Exchange.
 In 1987, it attempted to merge with television producer/distributor Atlantic Kushner-Locke to form a single company that paid $36 million in an effort to become a public organization without an effort of a single public offering, but the merger talks between All American Television and Atlantic Kushner-Locke were never realized.

 In 1988, it served as the advertising sales barter of Vestron Television's own Double Images movie packages, which was available to be for the syndication market.
-In 1989, it made a joint venture with MG Perin to handle syndication of Inside Video: This Week for the first-run syndication market.
+In 1989, it entered into a new joint venture with MG Perin to handle syndication of Inside Video: This Week for the first-run syndication market.